hari-bathala/AzureStackHCI-Supportability/TSG/LCM/Add-Node-Failed-at-SetTrustedHostsOnNewNode-Step.md

 }
 ```

 **4.)
-Run below PowerShell commands in the same host as Step 3 to skip failed Step and resumes add node.**
+Run below PowerShell commands in the same host as Step 3 to skip failed Step and resumes Add node operation.**
 ```
-#Update failed ScaleOutOperation action plan’s ActionPlanInstanceID to variable $instanceid
+# Update failed ScaleOutOperation action plan’s ActionPlanInstanceID to variable $instanceid
 $instanceId = "<ScaleOutOperation action plan’s instanceid>" Skip-FailedStepsInActionPlan -ActionPlanInstanceID $instanceId
 ```
 This will print out the failed tasks and then prompt for confirmation.
 Please check that the tasks called out are all "SetTrustedHostsOnNewNode", and then confirm.
 The Add node should be resumed with failed steps skipped.

 **5.)
-Track Add node status using new Action plan ID printed from step 4.**
+Track Add node status using new Action plan Instance id printed from step 4.**